spacewalkproject/spacewalk-wiki/RegisteringClients.md

 Registering Clients
 ===================

-## Instructions for registering client systems you wish to manage with Spacewalk 2.8.
+## Instructions for registering client systems you wish to manage with Spacewalk 2.9.
 If you are looking to register client systems to Spacewalk Nightly, more details are available at [[RegisteringClientsNightly]]

 > **Note: for previous versions of Spacewalk use following links**
+> - Spacewalk 2.8 instructions are available at [[RegisteringClients28]].
 > - Spacewalk 2.7 instructions are available at [[RegisteringClients27]].
 > - Spacewalk 2.6 instructions are available at [[RegisteringClients26]].
 > - Spacewalk 2.5 instructions are available at [[RegisteringClients25]].